 Dermaplaning involves removing dead skin cells and tiny facial hairs - with a scalpel.
 It may sound scary, but it's not at all says Muddy's Amy Dudgeon.
-And her skin feels softer, smoother and brighter.

 I never thought I’d go under the knife (as such) until I found out about dermaplaning a new treatment that is making waves in the beauty industry.
 Dermaplaning promises to tackle a multitude of skin issues – acne, dullness, wrinkles, ageing and uneven skin tone, to name a few.
 And recently, I spent an hour under the steady hand of Kelly at Polished in Godalming to find out if the hype was true.